J

 final MeetApp branding assets

-• Improve organic SEO ranking to decrease their existing AdWords spend.
+• Delivering more organic search traffic to decrease their existing AdWords spend.

 Final MeetApp homepage design by Jennifer Gadus.